dvmonroe/release-notes/README.md

 Release notes for the stakeholders.

 Release::Notes is a small wrapper around your project's git log.
-The gem is intended to help increase visability to all team members and stakeholders with automated documentation of important changes made to your code base for a given production deployment based on tags and labels in your commit messages.
+The gem is intended to help increase visability to all team members and/or stakeholders with automated documentation of important changes made to your code base for a given production deployment based on tags and labels in your commit messages.

 Release::Notes is different than a changelog.
-It's meant for situations where other team members (non-devs) in your organization need to know about key changes to the production software.
-If you're looking for a comprehnsive changelog that reflects resolved github issues or logging all merges to your project, I would suggest you look at something else like [github-changelog-generator](https://github.com/skywinder/github-changelog-generator).
+Though it can log all commits, it's meant for situations where other team members in your organization need to know about key changes to the production software.
+These key changes are determined by the labeling you set forth in the configuration for features, bugs and misc commits.
+If you're looking for a comprehnsive changelog that reflects resolved github issues and uses the github api, I'd  suggest you look at something else like [github-changelog-generator](https://github.com/skywinder/github-changelog-generator).

 Not looking for a tested gem or prefer the rawness of a bash script?
 Checkout the similar